isaaclyman/cypher-system-srd-lookup/README.md

 An instant full-text search app for the Cypher System SRD with structured results.

+# Get the app

+Visit [isaaclyman.com/cypher-system-srd-lookup](https://isaaclyman.com/cypher-system-srd-lookup/) for links to download on the App Store and Google Play.

+# Support

+If there's a problem with the app or one of the entries in it, you may [file an issue](https://github.com/isaaclyman/cypher-system-srd-lookup/issues).

+If you'd like me to spend more time on this app (meaning more free features for everyone), simply [sponsor me](https://ko-fi.com/isaaclyman).

 # Development

 ## Generating JSON deserialization code